A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Background

 Integration between communication and sensing can occur at two levels in ISAC as shown in Fig.~\ref{fig:int_lvl}.

 \textit{1) Radio-communications co-existence:} In RCC systems, both the communication BS and radar transmit their respective signals in a coordinated way.
-There are two types of co-existence in RCC, co-existence by spectral overlap and co-existence by cognition~\cite{2019_Zheng,2018_Zheng,2018_Liu}.
+There are two types of co-existence in RCC, co-existence by spectral overlap and co-existence by cognition~\cite{2018_Liu}.

 Spectral overlap co-existence implies that both communication and radar sensing use the same spectrum, simultaneously.
 Consider, for example, the system shown in Fig.~\ref{fig:int_lvl}(a), where a communication BS transmits a downlink (DL) signal and a radar uses the same spectrum to send a sensing signal for target sensing.
-In this shared transmission scheme, both communications and sensing functionalities experience interference from each other.
-For instance, the radar receiver does not only receive the echo signal from the target but also encounters interfering echo signals, generated by the radar signal bouncing back from the communication user and the BS, as well as an interfering communication signal from the BS.
-In such a system, the primary challenge lies in mitigating interference resulting from the coexistence of radar and communication transmissions through resource allocation and power control methods~\cite{2017_Chiriyath}.
+In this shared transmission scheme, both communications and sensing functionalities experience interference.
+For instance, the radar receiver experiences two types of interference.
+The first is the conventional radar interference of signals being reflected by clutter.
+The second type of interference includes the interfering echo signals generated by the radar signal bouncing back from the communication user and the BS, as well as the interfering communication signal from the BS.
+In such a system, the primary challenge lies in mitigating interference resulting from the coexistence of radar and communication transmissions as well as conventional radar challenges through resource allocation and power control methods.

 Coexistence by cognition, on the other hand, aims to prevent interference caused by spectral overlap by assigning different transmission phases to the communication and radar systems~\cite{2019_Zheng}.
 An example of co-existence by cognition involves sharing channel information between the radar and communication systems.
-This sharing can occur through channel estimation by the communication system, which is then shared with the radar system~\cite{2017_Li}, or by having the radar system sense the environment and share the relevant information with the communication system to aid in channel estimation~\cite{2018_Zheng2}.
+This sharing can occur through channel estimation by the communication system, which is then shared with the radar system, or by having the radar system sense the environment and share the relevant information with the communication system to aid in channel estimation.